A comprehensive spatial-temporal infection model: Applications

 valid for $0< t <\tau$.
 Here, we denoted the influx rate by $j_i$ and also assumed that the corresponding changes in density are negligible, as long as $\tau$ is small.
 Solving equation (\ref{import}) subject to the initial condition $i(0)=0$, we obtain, to leading-order (small $\tau$)

-It follows that as long as $R_0 (\rho,0) \tau \ll j_i$, the impact of “imported infections” is simply to nucleate the process, essentially providing the equivalent initial condition, $i(0)=i_0=j_i \tau$, and the problem reverts to the previous.
-We conclude that the net impact of a ban is to provide additional time (e.g. a month) for the necessary public health measures to be implemented and to possibly lead to as small a value of $R_0 (\rho,0)$ as possible, thereby limiting the spread of the inevitable infection.
+essentially providing an equivalent initial condition, $i(0)=i_0=j_i \tau$.
+It follows that as long as $R_0 (\rho,0) \tau \ll j_i$, the impact of “imported infections” is simply to nucleate the process, and the problem reverts to the previous.
+As before, the net impact of a ban is to provide additional time (e.g. a month) for the necessary public health measures to be implemented and to lead to as small a value of $R_0 (\rho,0)$ as possible, thereby limiting or even preventing an inevitable spread of infection.
 In the absence of additional such prophylactic measures, a ban can only serve to delay the onset of contagion.